Before you leave to go to the farm

 - We have enough cherries for everyone.

-- Bring something to drink and a few snacks; you’d be surprised how you can work up a thirst and appetite!
+- Bring something to drink; you’d be surprised how you can work up a thirst!
 And don’t forget hats and sunscreen for the sun.
 Bugs usually aren’t a problem, but some bug spray might be good to bring along if it has been rainy.

 Cherry picking tips